vesellov/bitdust.docs.old/api.md

 ### supplier\_change(index\_or\_idurl, new\_idurl)

-Doing same as supplier_replace() but new node must be provided by you.
+Doing same as supplier_replace() but new node must be provided by you - you can manually assign a supplier.

     {'status': 'OK',
      'result': 'supplier http://p2p-id.ru/alice.xml will be replaced by http://p2p-id.ru/bob.xml',}